Structure and regulation of small GTP-binding proteins

 Free download of our article "Regulation of small GTPases by GEFs, GAPs and GDIs", Jacqueline Cherfils and Mahel Zeghouf, Physiological Reviews 2013

-- Production and purification of recombinant proteins: cloning, directed mutagenesis, production (E. coli and insect cells) and chromatography.
+- Recombinant proteins: cloning, mutagenesis, production in E. coli and insect cells, chromatography

-- Structure of protein complexes: crystallization, crystallography, small angle X-ray scattering (SAXS), structure analysis
+- Structural biology: crystallization, X-ray crystallography, small angle X-ray scattering (SAXS), structural analysis

-- Cellular biology: mammalian cell culture, immunofluorescence, confocal microscopy
+- Cell biology: mammalian cell cultures and transfections, immunofluorescence microscopy, confocal microscopy